Edward Cassidy: Retirement

 When he retired in 2001, he returned to his native Australia, where he substituted for local priests on occasion and served as chaplain to the Italian-speaking community of Newcastle.

 His book titled Rediscovering Vatican II – Ecumenism and Interreligious Dialogue, was published 2005 and marked the 40th anniversary of the Vatican's ecumenism declaration Nostra aetate.
 The book made a significant contribution to ongoing international inter-religious dialogue.

 Cassidy died in Newcastle, Australia, on 10 April 2021 at the age of 96.

 Honours

 In 1990, Cassidy was appointed a Companion of the Order of Australia (AC) in "recognition of service to the [sic] religion and to international affairs".

 In 2006, the LDS Church in Australia presented Cassidy with an award for his efforts to bring better understanding to the people of the world.
-Presenting the "John Simpson Standing for Something" award to Cassidy for his role in building interfaith relations across the world, Mormon Elder Paul Sybrowsky said that "Latter-day Saints have seen that Cardinal Cassidy is indeed a man filled with faith and courage to help make this a better world for all to live in."
+Presenting the "John Simpson Standing for Something" award to Cassidy for his role in building interfaith relations across the world, LDS Elder Paul Sybrowsky said that "Latter-day Saints have seen that Cardinal Cassidy is indeed a man filled with faith and courage to help make this a better world for all to live in."
 In a message of congratulations, Premier Morris Iemma (also a Catholic) said that "no Australian has risen to greater eminence in the Catholic Church, and none has been such a devoted servant of the cause of ecumenism and inter-faith dialogue."